Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Make sure to

-• Applying an intersectional approach: “The characteristics of each individual case are considered when identifying victims’ individual safety needs, including the victim’s gender and gender identity or expression, ethnicity, race, religion, sexual orientation, disability, residence status, communication difficulties, relationship to or dependence on the perpetrator and previous experience of crime.”
-2
+• apply an intersectional approach: “The characteristics of each individual case are considered when identifying victims’ individual safety needs, including the victim’s gender and gender identity or expression, ethnicity, race, religion, sexual orientation, disability, residence status, communication difficulties, relationship to or dependence on the perpetrator and previous experience of crime.”6

 This video is an introduction to the techniques of risk assessment when working with women and children experiencing violence.
 It should be used in conjunction with the Introduction to Safety Planning and the Risk Assessment Frameworks.

-It highly suggested to use a standardised risk assessment instead of using one gut feeling.
-Many hospitals or support centres have their standard risk assessment tool they usually use.
+It is highly suggested to use a standardised risk assessment instead of using one gut feeling.
+Many institutions have their standard risk assessment tool they usually use.
 This can vary however between institutions and countries.

 Find the internationally most frequently used risk assessment instruments here:

 A MARAC is a meeting where information is shared on the highest risk domestic abuse cases between representatives of local police, health, child protection, housing practitioners, Independent Domestic Violence Advisors (IDVAs), probation and other specialists from the statutory and voluntary sectors.
+They talk about the victim, the family and perpetrator, and share information.
+The meeting is confidential.
+Together, the participants write an action plan for each victim.
 At the heart of a MARAC is the working assumption that no single agency or individual can see the complete picture of the life of a victim, but all may have insights that are crucial to their safety.
-3

-3. Excursus: Domestic Violence in Times of Disasters
+3. Excursus: Domestic violence in times of disasters17

 Description: The video highlights the influence of disasters on the rate of domestic violence.